MicrosoftDocs/entra-docs/docs/global-secure-access/reference-points-of-presence.md

 | Warsaw, Poland                   |                        |                         |                          |
 | Zurich, Switzerland              |                        |                         |                          |

-## Service addresses
+## Internet Protocol (IP) addresses and Fully Qualified Domain Names (FQDNs) for Global Secure Access service
-The Global Secure Access service is accessed from the Global Secure Access client and is used for Internet Access and Private Access traffic.
+The Global Secure Access service is accessed from the Global Secure Access client and is used for Microsoft Entra Internet Access (including Microsoft 365) and Microsoft Entra Private Access traffic.

-For the best performance and reliability, other Security Service Edge (SSE) clients should exclude the Global Secure Access service destinations.
+Add Anycast IP ranges for accessing the Global Secure Access service edge to your enterprise Access Control Lists (ACLs) and firewalls as well as any other Security Service Edge (SSE) clients when operating in side-by-side model to exclude Global Secure Access service destinations.

 The destinations include:
 - `*.globalsecureaccess.microsoft.com`
 - `150.171.19.0/24`
 - `150.171.20.0/24`